drewdouglass1/JCacheSample/README.md

 # Providing Credentials
 This application uses a Bluemix user-provided service instance to provide credentials to connect to Websphere eXtreme Scale.
 For more information visit https://console.ng.bluemix.net/docs/services/reqnsi.html#add_service

 We will store credentials in a json file.
-Create a json file that follows this format (replace with valid credentials) :
+Create a json file that follows this format.
+Replace with valid credentials, making sure that you specify all catalog end points(CEPs), seperated by a comma:

 ```
   {"catalogEndPoint":"<catalog server endpoint:port, eg: 129.11.111.111:4809,129.22.222.222:4809>",